MattiaCastelmare/RP_project/README.md

    ```sh
    rosrun icp_localization localizer_node
    ```
-At this point, open **RViz** and set the initial position of the robot close to the real one.
+At this point, open **RViz** and set the initial position and orientation of the robot close to the real one.
 Then, open the simulator and move the robot with the mouse.
 In **RViz**, you should see the odometry of the robot and its scan of the obstacles as you move the robot.